After someone dies

 The Bereavement Advice Centre also has information on what to do when someone dies.

-The funeral director will arrange for your relative or friend’s body to be taken to the funeral home.
-Some people like to keep the person’s body at home before the funeral.
-The funeral director can give you information about how long the body can be at home and what you need to do.
+The funeral director (undertaker) will arrange for your relative or friend to be taken to the funeral home.
+Some people like to keep the person at home before the funeral.
+The funeral director can tell you how long they can be at home and what you need to do.

-The funeral director will take care of your relative or friend’s body.
-They will carefully wash and dry them, and close their eyelids and mouth.
+The funeral director will take care of your relative or friend.
+They will carefully wash and dry them, and close their eyes and mouth.
 They will tidy and sometimes wash their hair.
-If you would like to, you can help the funeral directors wash and dress your relative or friend.
+If you would like to, you can help the funeral director wash and dress your relative or friend.
 Let them know as soon as possible so they can arrange this.

-You can tell the funeral director if there are any cultural or religious practices you would like to be followed.
+If there are any cultural or religious practices you would like to be followed, tell the funeral director.

 Some people want to be embalmed.
 This is when the body is disinfected and treated with chemicals to help preserve it.
 The funeral director can give you more information about this.